-- discussion with parents of bully or victim - talking to the local police - talking to a representative of the playing field committee - talking to pupils about how to handle bullying outside of the school's premises.
+- discussion with parents of bully or victim - talking to the local police - talking to a representative in the local community - talking to pupils about how to handle bullying outside of the school's premises.

 Parental Involvement

 We seek to work in partnership with parents and carers to resolve concerns about perceived or actual bullying.